IamSohi/project-management-api/README.md

 ## Further Development
 - A custom error can be returned for each data field to better direct the user right input
 - SpringDoc OpenAPI can be made more useful by adding test data examples
+- The Enum types (i.e: ProjectStatus, TaskStatus, TaskPriority) only allow uppercase values.
+The input values can be make case-insensitive using @JsonCreator annotation.
+So that it handle lower case values as well.

 ## Other Resources